eslint/eslint/docs/rules/no-use-before-define.md

 The rule accepts an additional option that can take the value `"nofunc"`.
 If this option is active, function declarations are exempted from the rule, so it is allowed to use a function name *before* its declaration.

-The following patterns are not considered warnings when `"nofunc"` is specified:
+The following patterns are not considered problems when `"nofunc"` is specified:

 ```js
 /*eslint no-use-before-define: [2, "nofunc"]*/